 - Reduce corruption and increase accountability in defence establishments in a fragile and conflict affected states

 - Advocate for international interventions that encourage accountability and don’t contribute to or sustain corruption.

 Getting corruption on the agenda of security policy makers

 The awareness that corruption poses a threat to stability and peace has increased, but it is still not widely reflected in security policy or in doctrine guiding military operations in crises.
 Based on our research into links between corruption and conflict, we advocate for corruption to become a key consideration in security and defence policy, from defence plans to counter-hybrid warfare measures and international assistance.
 We have worked with national governments and international institutions – including NATO – to help design and implement anti-corruption policies and planning procedures that would equip them better to recognise and mitigate the threat.

-We work with governments, civil society, and defence establishments in priority countries to develop programmes that address defence corruption that are tailored to the context.
-We work with defence establishments to support the creation of reform plans and assist with their implementation, including providing training and capacity building.
-We partner with those that can put pressure on defence establishments to change—civil society, parliamentarians, oversight bodies, donor states—to build their expertise, strengthen their capacity to push for anti-corruption reforms and by jointly advocating for reforms.
+We work with governments, oversight institutions, civil society and defence establishments in fragile and conflict-affected states to develop context-sensitive programmes that address corruption in the defence sector, increase transparency, accountability and effectiveness, and empower civil society.
+We work with defence establishments to support the creation of reform plans and assist with their implementation, and to provide training and capacity building.
+We partner with those that can put pressure on defence establishments to change—civil society, parliamentarians, oversight bodies, donor states—to build their expertise and strengthen their capacity to push for anti-corruption reforms, and to jointly advocate for reforms.